Who pays for Pest Control? This is a tough question to answer. According to the BC Residential Tenancy Policy Guidelines:

 Paying for a Bed Bug Treatment

-While it can be somewhat difficult to prove that a tenant caused an infestation, it is more common for a tenant to be found responsible for creating an infestation.
+While bed bug treatments can be expensive, maintaining a clean and pest-free home can help you avoid other infestations such as Flea Treatment or Silverfish Infestation in Your Home.
 This can be caused by the tenant not reporting it in a timely manner or not cooperating during the treatment process.